oneapi-src/oneDPL/documentation/library_guide/kernel_templates/kernel_configuration.rst

              typename KernelName = oneapi::dpl::execution::DefaultKernelName>
    struct kernel_param;

-Each Kernel Template is supplied by a `kernel_param` object, generic structure for configuring a kernel.
+Each kernel template is supplied by a `kernel_param` object, generic structure for configuring a kernel.
-The supported and the most performant values depend on the Kernel Template itself, device capabilities, the data type and the data size.
+The supported and the most performant values depend on the kernel template itself, device capabilities, the data type and the data size.

 Member Constants
 ----------------